typedb/typedb/README.md

 ## Licensing

-This product includes software developed by [Vaticle](https://vaticle.com/).
+This software is developed by [Vaticle](https://vaticle.com/).
 It's released under the GNU Affero GENERAL PUBLIC LICENSE, Version 3, 19 November 2007.
 For license information, please see [LICENSE](https://github.com/vaticle/typedb/blob/master/LICENSE).
 Vaticle also provides a commercial license for TypeDB Cluster - get in touch with our team at commercial@vaticle.com.

 Copyright (C) 2021 Vaticle